prisma-labs/graphql-framework-experiment/docs/references/recipes.md

 1) Initialize your database

-- Run `yarn prisma2 migrate save --experimental` to create your first migration file.
+- Run `yarn prisma migrate save --experimental` to create your first migration file.
-- Run `yarn prisma2 migrate up --experimental` to migrate your database.
+- Run `yarn prisma migrate up --experimental` to migrate your database.

 1. Done.
 Now your app has: